anirud55/anirud55/README.md

 #### Now

-- :fire: Interested in Linux SYS Admin, Data Center Automation and Tooling, DevOps and Cloud engineering;
+- 🔥 Interested in HPC Operations, Linux Systems Engineering, Observability & Automation, AI Infrastructure, and Cloud-Native Microservices
-- :calendar: Looking for contributing to opensource project on infra & cloud domain
+- 📆 Looking to contribute to open-source projects in HPC, AI infrastructure, and cloud automation domains

 #### Bio